Our Coaching Team

 Amelia DeLaine

-I began calisthenics at Plympton Halifax at three years old, encouraged by my mum who also competed for Plympton and Halifax.
+I began calisthenics at Plympton Halifax at three years old, encouraged by my mum who also competed for Plympton and then Halifax.
 From the very beginning, I loved the sport and have never stopped.

 As a shy child, I started demonstrating for the Tinies team to build confidence and soon fell in love with it.
-I demonstrated every Saturday for years before beginning my own Tinies team in 2016.
+I demonstrated every Saturday for years before coaching my own Tinies team in 2016.
 Since then, I’ve coached Tinies every year, helping our youngest members grow in confidence, build friendships, and discover their love of calisthenics.

 I’ve been honoured with life membership (2013), 20 years’ service (2018), and 25 years’ service (2023), as well as several Coaches Awards and Club Girl awards.
-I’ve also represented CASA and PHCC in Mt Gambier and Ballarat, including coaching Junior and Sub-Junior teams to 1st place results at the RSSS competition in 2023 and 2024.
+I’ve also represented CASA and PHCC in Mt Gambier and Ballarat, including coaching the Junior and Sub-Junior teams to 1st place results at the RSSS competition in 2023 and 2024.

 Erin Bowden